irolup/Driewer_GL/README.md

 - Collision detection with imported items
 - Save/load functionality for custom levels
 - Enemy interactions with the player
-- Voxel Cone Tracing for global illumination
+- Voxel Cone Tracing for global illumination or SSRT